How to stop HomePod from accessing personal content

 If you live with roommates or simply value your privacy, chances are you’ll be eager to limit HomePod sharing with other members of your household or friends when they come over, sometimes with acquaintances.
 You can easily stop making personal requests with your HomePod in just a few taps.

-How to stop Personal Requests on HomePod
+How to stop personal content requests on HomePod

-1. Open the Home app on your iPhone or iPad.
+1. Open the Home app on your iPhone or iPad and tap your HomePod.

-3. Tap the gear icon to open HomePod settings.
+2. Tap the gear icon to open HomePod settings.

-5. At the top of the next screen, disable the toggle for the HomePod you want to stop personal requests for.
+4. At the top of the next screen, disable the toggle for the HomePod you want to stop personal requests for.

-To re-enable Personal Requests, repeat the steps above and flip that switch to the ON position.
+To re-enable personal requests, repeat the steps above and flip that switch to the ON position.

 On a related note: